Domino tilings of cylinders: the domino group and connected components under flips

 Another natural question is: what happens in dimensions $4$ and higher?
-Also here this is work in progress.
-We do know that twist can be defined, but now with values in $\ZZ/(2)$.
-It seems that if two tilings have the same twist then almost always they can be joined by a finite sequence of flips.
+This is the subject of \cite{KS}: the twist can be defined, but now with values in $\ZZ/(2)$.
+Many regions are regular; for regular regions, if two tilings have the same twist then almost always they can be joined by a finite sequence of flips.
 Also, if a little extra space is allowed, then two tilings with the same twist can always be joined by flips.
-These results would imply that the space of tilings has two twin giant components, one for each value of the twist.
+Thus, the space of tilings has two twin giant components, one for each value of the twist.

 Departamento de Matem\'atica, PUC-Rio \\ Rua Marqu\^es de S\~ao Vicente, 225, Rio de Janeiro, RJ 22451-900, Brazil \\ \url{saldanha@puc-rio.br}